Synonym(s)

 External therapyThis section has been translated automatically.

-Notice!
-External glucocorticoid applications are strictly prohibited!
+Remember!
+External glucocorticoid applications should be strictly avoided!

 Internal therapyThis section has been translated automatically.